Example: SaaS API with Seven Packages

 curl http://localhost:3000/api/users/analytics \

 This is intentionally minimal.
-A production app would also have:
+A production app would also need:

 - Authentication middleware (JWT, session, etc.)